How to Open APK Files on Mac

 What Can You Learn from Extracting an APK on Mac?

 Extracting an APK reveals the complete resource set of an Android application.
-Drawable folders contain app icons, splash screens, and UI graphics at multiple screen densities (mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi).
-Layout XML files show the user interface structure.
+Drawable folders contain app icons, splash screens, and UI graphics at multiple screen densities (mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi), which designers review to verify asset quality across device tiers.
+Layout XML files show the user interface structure, though they may be compiled into binary XML format that requires additional tools to read as human readable markup.
 The AndroidManifest.xml lists every permission the app requests, all declared activities, services, broadcast receivers, and content providers.
 The lib directory reveals which native libraries the app bundles and which CPU architectures it supports (armeabi-v7a, arm64-v8a, x86, x86_64).
-Developers use this information for competitive analysis, asset extraction, and compatibility assessment.
+Developers use this information for competitive analysis, asset extraction for design reference, compatibility assessment across device families, and verifying that production builds contain the correct resources and configurations.

 Can You Run APK Files on Mac?